spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 ![Kubernetes upgrade applied](/getting-started/aws/getting-started_scale-secure-cluster_kubernetes-upgrade-applied.webp)

-There are no user-facing changes to the Hello Universe UI.
 Click on the URL for port **:8080** to access the application and verify that your upgraded cluster is functional.

 ## Scan Clusters

-Palette provides compliance, security, conformance, and software bill of materials (SBOM) scans on tenant clusters.
+Palette provides compliance, security, conformance, and Software Bill of Materials (SBOM) scans on tenant clusters.
 These scans ensure cluster adherence to specific compliance and security standards, as well as detect potential vulnerabilities.
 You can perform four types of scans on your cluster.